A snapshot of Guam before US-North Korea conflict and now | New Country 923

 GUAM AND NORTH KOREAN THREAT

 The U.S. military began rotating bombers — the B-2 stealth bomber as well as the B-1 and B-52 — to Andersen in 2004.
 It did so to compensate for U.S. forces diverted from other bases in the Asia-Pacific region to fight in the Middle East.
 The rotations also came as North Korea increasingly upped the ante in the standoff over its development of nuclear weapons.
-In 2013, the Army sent a missile defense system to Guam called Terminal High Altitude Area Defense or THAAD.
-It’s designed to destroy ballistic missiles during their final phase of flight.
-A THAAD battery includes a truck-mounted launcher, tracking radar, interceptor missiles and an integrated fire control system.
+In 2013, the Army sent the THAAD missile defense system to Guam.
+A THAAD battery includes a truck-mounted launcher, tracking radar, interceptor missiles and an integrated fire-control system.